 Where do we meet?
 Where does it end?

 The walk begins and ends in the Montmartre neighborhood in the 18th arrondissement.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?